mitsuba-renderer/drjit/docs/unused/quaternions.rst

             std::cout << "value_a = "<< value_a << ", value_q = " << value_q << std::endl;

         prints ``value_a = [1, 1, 1, 1], value_q = 1 + 0i + 0j + 0k``, which is
         the desired behavior for quaternions.
-For standard Enoki arrays, the number ``1.f`` is broadcast to all four components.
+For standard Dr.Jit arrays, the number ``1.f`` is broadcast to all four components.

 Elementary operations